michelleklum/cs124-lab3/design/design.md

 Link to app: [https://cs124-lab3-9c4c8--pr3-lab5-ron3g09m.web.app/](https://cs124-lab3-9c4c8--pr3-lab5-ron3g09m.web.app/)

-## Final App: Sign In / Sign Up / Reset Password Page
+## Final App: Sign In, Sign Up, Reset Password Pages

 When a user who doesn't have a Task Monster account or hasn't recently logged in tries to open our app, they will see the Sign In page, shown below.
 On this page, they can sign in using a verified email and password or through Google.
 If the user has forgotten their password, they can reset it on this page.
 Additionally, if the user does not yet have an account, they can create an account on the Sign Up page by clicking "Sign Up" at the bottom of the page.